 April 18th was not just another tax Tuesday.
 It was the first tax day that I was not getting a tax refund.
-Instead I had to pay taxes.
-It was a sobering day to say the least, as I wrote my checks to the federal and state government.
-I kept combing through my tax documents certain that this couldn’t be correct, but like the saying goes, “only two things are guaranteed in life, death and taxes.”
-Reflecting on this topic, I wondered what I could have done to not only reduce my tax burden, but prepare myself better to be prepared to owe taxes in the future.
+Instead, I had to pay taxes.
+It was a sobering day, to say the least, as I wrote my checks to the federal and state government.
+I kept combing through my tax documents certain that this couldn’t be correct, but as the saying goes, “only two things are guaranteed in life, death, and taxes.”
+Reflecting on this topic, I wondered what I could have done to not only reduce my tax burden but prepare myself better to be prepared to owe taxes in the future.
 And after talking with some of my colleagues, it seems like I’m not the only new dentist in this situation.

 The good news is, I paid my taxes in full and I’m still able to put a decent meal on the table.
 But going forward, I am now making a few resolutions so I don’t find myself in the same situation next April.

 1) Finding an accountant who works with dentists: This was difficult to do last year.
 I didn’t have a lot of money to spend on hiring an accountant, so I turned to a relative.
 And while he did do his best to save me as much on my taxes as possible, there were a few things related to the dental profession that he was unsure of.
 I have learned that having sound advice from an expert is worth the money.
 And considering that my taxes will likely become even more convoluted as I move towards buying a practice, finding a good accountant is critical.

 2) Better budgeting and saving: If you haven’t come in contact with some sort of financial advisor or planner since starting to practice, then you must be really good at avoiding them.
 They’re everywhere and they definitely want your business.
 And that’s not a bad thing.
 Finding a good financial advisor can help you navigate your personal budgeting as well as budgeting money for retirement, buying a practice, or in this case setting aside money for your taxes.